cynteo/cab-public-docs/content/platforms/solarwinds/categories.md

 # SolarWinds Categories & Priorities

-Learn how to configure categories and priority mappings for incidents created by Alert Bridge.
+Learn how to configure categories and priority mappings for incidents created by Cynteo Alert Bridge.

 ---